 Reach for this book when your child starts noticing that the world is not always built for every body type or when they need an example of how a problem can be solved with empathy and creativity.
 It follows the true story of Lena Bryant, a young immigrant who arrived in New York with nothing but her sewing machine and a vision for inclusion.
 Lena realized that the fashion industry ignored women who didn't fit a narrow standard, and she risked everything to create clothes for expectant mothers and plus-sized women.
 This biography is a masterclass in resilience and body positivity for elementary-aged children.
 It reframes fashion not as vanity, but as a tool for justice and self-confidence, helping every woman feel like she truly belongs.

-An 8-year-old girl who loves art and fashion but has begun to express insecurity about her own body or notices that her friends come in many different shapes.
+An 8-year-old girl who loves art and fashion and is interested in stories about entrepreneurship and body positivity.
 It is also perfect for a child interested in immigrant success stories.

 This book can be read cold.
-Parents might want to look at the back matter first to explain that 'Lane' was actually 'Lena,' a name changed by a bank clerk's mistake.
 A child asking, 'Why don't they have this in my size?' or making a comment about someone's body not fitting a certain standard.

 Younger children (6-7) will focus on the colorful, textured illustrations and the idea of making things.
 Older children (8-9) will grasp the social justice aspect of size inclusivity and the historical context of immigration.

 Unlike many fashion biographies that focus on glamour, this one focuses on technical skill and empathy for the consumer.
-It is one of the few historical picture books that explicitly celebrates plus-size bodies as a matter of dignity.
+It is one of the few historical picture books that highlights the importance of inclusive sizing and celebrates the idea that everyone deserves to feel beautiful.

 Lena Bryant, a young Jewish immigrant from Lithuania, arrives in New York City with a dream and a sewing machine.
 Working as a seamstress, she notices a gap in the market: clothes are made for a single 'standard' body type, leaving pregnant women and larger-bodied women with few options.
 Through hard work and a keen eye for design, she opens her own shop, Lane Bryant, and pioneers the concept of 'maternity' and 'plus-size' clothing, eventually building a fashion empire based on the idea that everyone deserves to feel beautiful.